Indian Military Academy: Inauguration to Independence

 The Government of India transferred the former property of the Railway Staff College of the Indian Railways, with its 206-acre campus and associated infrastructure, to the Indian Military Academy.
 Brigadier L.P.
-Collins was appointed the first Commandant and the first batch of 40 gentleman cadets (GC), as IMA trainees are known, began their training on 1 October 1932.
+Collins was appointed the first Commandant, and the first batch of 40 gentleman cadets (GC), as IMA trainees are known, began their training on 1 October 1932.
 The institute was inaugurated on 10 December 1932 by General Sir Philip Chetwode, 7th Bt.
 Chetwode was promoted to being a Field Marshal the following year, in February 1933.

-In 1934, before the first batch had passed out, Viceroy Lord Willingdon presented the first colours to the academy on behalf of King George V. The first batch of cadets to graduate the academy, graduating in December 1934, now known as the Pioneers, included Field Marshal Sam Manekshaw, General Muhammad Musa and General Smith Dun, who became the Army Chiefs of India, Pakistan, and Burma, respectively.
+In 1934, before the first batch had passed out, Viceroy Lord Willingdon presented the first colours to the academy on behalf of King George V. The first batch of cadets to graduate from the academy, graduating in December 1934, now known as the Pioneers, included Field Marshal Sam Manekshaw, General Muhammad Musa and General Smith Dun, who became the Army Chiefs of India, Pakistan, and Burma, respectively.
 (Note: The Pioneers also included Agha Abdul Hamid Khan, D Ranjit Rai, Mirza Hamid Hussain, Mohammad Habibullah Khattak, Melville de Mellow, Pritam Singh, Mohammad Zaman Khan and Mohan Singh.)
 General Dun graduated at the top of his class at IMA and also commanded the passing out parade for the first course.
 The second, third, fourth and fifth batches were called, respectively, Immortals, Invincible, Stalwarts and Bahadurs.

-"The cadets came to the Academy from all parts of India as it was prior to the independence and partition of India in 1947.
+"The cadets came to the Academy from all parts of India as it was before the independence and partition of India in 1947.
 There were Punjabi Hindus and Mussalmans [...], Sikhs, Bengalis, Marathas, Madrasis, Coorgies [...]
 But we worked and lived as one, namely Indians first.
-I have emphasised it because even today as far as the armed forces are concerned the concept has not changed and is implemented in practice".
+I have emphasised it because even today, as far as the armed forces are concerned, the concept has not changed and is implemented in practice".